Mirchi Ke Tipore Recipe (Rajasthani Instant Chili Pickle)

 Ingredients

-Green Chillies – Choosing the chilies depends upon your taste.
-If you like hot and spicy pickles, then go for the spicy chilies, but if you like the tipore to be less spicy, go for the milder green chilies.
+• Green Chilies – Choosing the chilies depends on your taste.
+If you like hot and spicy pickles, go for the spicy chilies; if you like the tipore less spicy, go for the milder green chilies.
+Tipore is traditionally made using green chilies, but you can substitute them with fresh red chilies as well.

-Oil – North Indian style pickles are mostly made in mustard oil.
-It has a very unique taste that is passed on to the pickle.
-But if you do not have access to it then use vegetable oil.
+• Oil – North Indian-style pickles are mostly made in mustard oil.
+This oil has a unique taste that is passed on to the pickle.
+But if you do not have access to it, you can use any cooking oil.

-Spice Powders – You will need Kashmiri red chili powder, turmeric powder, coriander powder, garam masala powder, fennel powder (saunf), dry mango powder (amchoor), and black salt.
+• Spice Powders – You will need Kashmiri red chili powder, turmeric powder, coriander powder, garam masala powder, fennel powder (saunf powder), dry mango powder (amchoor), and black salt.

-Others – Apart from the above-mentioned ingredients, you will also need mustard seeds, cumin seeds, nigella seeds (kalonji), and asafetida (hing).
+• Others – You will also need brown mustard seeds, cumin seeds, nigella seeds (kalonji), and asafetida (hing).

 Preparation

-Tip – Some people’s skin is sensitive and the chilies can cause burn on the palms.
-If you are one of those, then try to wear gloves while handling the chilies.
-If you don’t have gloves, then wash your hands immediately after handling them and if the burning sensation is still not gone, then dip the pams in cold milk for 5 minutes.
+Some people’s skin is sensitive, and the chilies can cause burns on the palms.
+If you are one of those, try to wear gloves while handling the chilies.
+If you don’t have gloves, wash your hands immediately after handling them.
+And if the burning sensation is still not gone, dip the pams in cold milk for 5 minutes.

 Gather the remaining ingredients.